 Protect Your Home This Winter

 'Prevention is Always Better than Cure'

-To implement the above why not invest in a good mould inhibiting waterproof paint when redecorating your kitchen, bathroom and utility areas?
-Also widely available are mould inhibiting silicone sealants to seal your counter areas and you can buy mould inhibiting grouts for tiling.
-For severely affected areas you will need to get rid of all the mould first before you consider redecorating.
+To implement the above, why not invest in a good mould-inhibiting waterproof paint when redecorating your kitchen, bathroom and utility areas?
+Also widely available are mould-inhibiting silicone sealants to seal your work surface areas.
+You can also buy mould-inhibiting grouts for tiling.
+For severely affected areas you'll need to get rid of all the mould first before you consider redecorating.
 Never paint directly over mould as it will just come back with a vengeance.
-A wealth of products is available which can help you in this task but always ask a professional decorator for advice before tackling any large area that has been severely affected by mould.
+A wealth of products are available to assist you in this task but always ask a professional decorator for advice before tackling any large area that has been severely affected by mould.

 Cleaning Mould Effectively